Game feel: Input

 Input sensitivity also plays a role in game feel.
 Sensitivity is defined as a "rough measure of the amount of expressiveness inherent in a particular input device."
 Each different controller has a unique inherent sensitivity, and because of that the pairing of controller and game can have a dramatic impact on game feel.
 A game that requires precision being matched with a low-sensitivity controller can make the game hard to play or even frustrating.

+To evaluate input, Steve Swink categorizes the metric into three levels: